-Friends’ School Lisburn has been awarded the British Council’s prestigious International School Award in recognition of its work to bring the world into the classroom.
+Friends’ School Lisburn was awarded the British Council’s prestigious International School Award in recognition of its work to bring the world into the classroom.

-Friends’ was first awarded International School status in 2009 and is delighted to have been reaccredited in September 2015 for the third time.
+Friends’ was first awarded International School status in 2009 and was delighted to have been reaccredited in September 2015 for the third time.

 The International School Award is a badge of honour for schools that do outstanding work in international education, such as through links with partner schools overseas.
 Fostering an international dimension in the curriculum is at the heart of the British Council’s work with schools, so that young people gain the cultural understanding and skills they need to live and work as global citizens.